-During an annual plant shutdown, metal rings and connectors were found on the floor of a boiler.
+During an annual plant shutdown, metal rings, and connectors were found on the floor of a boiler.
 These elements are used to hold in place the horizontal piping located in the superheaters at the uppermost part of the boiler.
-The purpose of the mission was to determine the root cause of failure which made these elements fall on the boiler’s floor.
+The purpose of the boiler inspection was to determine the root cause of failure which made these elements fall on the boiler’s floor.

 For similar inspections involving work at height, rope access, sky climbing, or scaffolding would normally be used.
 In this case, due to the very narrow space (1.5 to 0.4 m) between the plates of the superheater, sky climbers were not an option.
 If rope access and scaffolding had been used, several days would have been necessary to setup and perform the inspection.
 Indeed, implementing safety measures, bringing in and installing inspection equipment as well as performing the actual inspection manually are lengthy processes which expose workers to high risks.

 The plant operator was particularly sensitive to worker safety as a serious accident took place with the collapse of a scaffolding in a boiler during a maintenance in 2003.